Moving to West Linn: 7 Things to Love About the West Linn Life

 Popular Industries in the Area

-The largest industry in West Linn is healthcare, which employs close to 2,000 city residents.
+The largest industry in West Linn is healthcare, employing close to 2,000 city residents.
 Professional and manufacturing sectors are right behind, employing roughly 1,500 West Linn residents each.

 Things to Do in West Linn

 West Linn's mild climate and beautiful scenery make it a great place to be year-round.
-Whether prospective homebuyers like to spend time in the great outdoors or prefer a night out at a trendy restaurant, there are plenty of options in West Linn.
+Whether prospective homebuyers like to spend time in the great outdoors or prefer a night out at a trendy restaurant, there are plenty of fun things to do in West Linn.

-West Linn is home to more than 30 parks and green spaces.
-Maddax Woods Park is one, and this seven-acre park is beautifully located on the banks of the Willamette River.
+There are more than 30 green spaces and parks in West Linn.
+Seven-acre Maddax Woods Park is one, beautifully located on the banks of the Willamette River.
 Visitors can appreciate views of the Great Blue Heron rookery located on Goat Island.

 The Cedaroak Boat Ramp is another excellent stop in West Linn.
 Here, residents can launch boats, kayaks, and inner tubes for a day out on the water.
 Fishing on the banks is also allowed, and the river is home to salmon, steelhead, bass, and more.